Mongolian Style Spiced Goat Stew

 - Arrange your prepared ingredients in the slow cooker and sprinkle over the spices.
 Add freshly boiled water until the ingredients are just covered, stir, and cook on low for 8 hours.

-- minutes before serving, break your noodles up a bit and stir them in.
+10 minutes before serving, break your noodles up a bit and stir them in.
+Turn the slow cooker up to high for this period.